simeononsecurity/simeononsecurity.ch/content/articles/mitigating-insider-threats-strategies-prevention/index.en.md

 By implementing strict policies regarding after-hours access and regularly reviewing system logs for suspicious activities, organizations can better detect and prevent insider threats.
 Implementing multi-factor authentication for after-hours access can add an extra layer of security and reduce the risk of unauthorized activities.

-On top of that, establishing an anonymous reporting system or whistleblower program can encourage employees to report any suspicious activities they observe, fostering a culture of vigilance and collaboration in combating insider threats.
+On top of that, establishing an anonymous reporting system or whistleblower program can encourage employees to report any suspicious activities they observe, building a culture of vigilance and collaboration in combating insider threats.

 ## Reporting an Insider Threat